Tag: Facebook

 Every morning when I awake, I do the same things.
 First I take off and clean my mask connected to my non-invasive ventilator, then I turn the light on, followed by checking in on my phone.
 The last piece always includes a look at my Facebook memories.
 Apparently, this day included many memories, some good, some more painful, and others are a smack in the face of my “previous life.”

 Today also marks a month that I have been home without a hospital admission since April.
 Almost a half of this year was spent being admitted, treated, and discharged from various local hospitals.
 I love being home and in my routine of things.
-This isn’t life I dreamed of, but it’s important to make the most of it.
+This isn’t the life I dreamed of, but it’s important to make the most of it.
 I am sure I will look back at this date on Facebook and see the month milestone and laugh about it.

 According to Facebook a year ago today, I ended up admitted at MUSC.
 My brother drove me down to the ER and they, of course, treated me well.
 I so wish MUSC was closer and didn’t take an act of congress to get there.